Kevin Booth

 Trade fiction (9788461540976, 9780957655140) 252 pp, Poble Sec Books, 2011.

-Despite their violently contrasting natures, Joaquim and Eduardo both fall under Celia’s aura.
-The games they are learning to play will draw all three into conflict—against the backdrop of a city that is also rehearsing a new identity—leading them inexorably towards the truth of Celia’s Room.
+Joaquim, a sensitive painter, and Eduardo, a cynical writer, fall under the aura of Celia, an enigmatic creature of the night.
+The games they are learning to play, against the backdrop of a city that is also rehearsing a new identity, draw all three into conflict, leading them inexorably towards the truth of Celia’s Room.

 “Nothing is quite as it seems.
 This book rejoices in ambiguity and ambivalence, successfully capturing the zeitgeist of Barcelona.”